crcn/mesh.js/docs/models.md

 Mesh can be used as the transport layer for models that represent data.
-Here's a simple example of how to create this integration:
+Here's a simple example of how to setup this integration:

 ```javascript
 class Model {